FINRAOS/model-validation-toolkit/docs/supervisor_user_guide.rst

     * :meth:`calc_tv` for Total variation

-Variational estimation is only applicable for numerically encoded data, and was found to work poorly for `one hot encoded categorical data with large numbers of categories <notebooks/divergence/Airlines>`_.
+Variational estimation is only applicable for numerically encoded data, and was found to work poorly for :doc:`one hot encoded categorical data with large numbers of categories <notebooks/divergence/Airlines>`.

 Hybrid Estimation
 ==================================